 The word church mentioned in the New Testament comes from the Greek term ekklesia which is formed from two Greek words meaning “an assembly” and “to call out” or “called out ones.”
 The Bible says there is but one body, or church, into which Jesus calls His end-time people – the bride of Christ.
-Marriage is frequently employed in Scripture as an illustration of the relationship between Christ and His people (Isa.
-54:5; 62:5; Jer.
-3; Eze.
-16:8–63; Hosea 2:18–20; Eph.
-5:25–32)
+Marriage is frequently employed in Scripture as an illustration of the relationship between Christ and His people (Isaiah 54:5; 62:5; Jeremiah 3; Ezekeil 16:8–63; Hosea 2:18–20; Ephesians 5:25–32)

-The Lord has bestowed upon His beloved church all the grace it needs to reflect His image “That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish” (Ephesians 5:27).
-The One who gave up His Son to a dreadful death also gives abundantly of His other riches (Rom.
-8:32).
+The Lord has bestowed upon His beloved church all the grace it needs to reflect His image.
+“That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish” (Ephesians 5:27).
+The One who gave up His Son to a dreadful death also gives abundantly of His riches of wisdom and power to His church (Romans 8:32).

 In His service,